SITE OF THE ELMHURST CARNEGIE LIBRARY

 1906 Lord & Hewlett

-Between 1886 and 1919, steel manufacturing mogul Andrew Carnegie donated more than $40 million to build over 1,500 new library buildings in communities large and small across America.
-In New York City, Carnegie libraries were located in the less densely populated areas of The Bronx, Brooklyn, Staten Island and Queens, and were most often freestanding structures within a larger lot.
+Between 1886 and 1919, steel manufacturing mogul Andrew Carnegie donated more than $40 million to build over 1,500 new library buildings in communities throughout America.
+In New York City, Carnegie libraries were built citywide.
+In the less dense nieghborhoods in The Bronx, Brooklyn, Staten Island and Queens, the buildings were typically freestanding structures constructed on a large lot.
 They frequently featured brick walls with limestone ornamentation, and typically had a symmetrical layout, large windows to allow an abundance of light into the reading rooms, and a prominent, decorative entrance.

 In Queens, the Queensborough Public Library applied in 1901 for five sites, one of which was for Elmhurst.
 Cord Meyer Jr. offered a free site in his new development, but the library trustees lobbied for the purchase of a more central location.
 Construction began in 1904, with architectural firm Lord & Hewlett in charge of the design.
 It opened to the public in 1906, and served as the Elmhurst Branch of the Queens Borough Public Library until its demolition in 2012.